jorgebucaran/hyperapp/docs/README.md

 ### State

-The state describes the data model in your application.
-In this example, it consists of a single property: `count` which is initialized to 0.
+The state object describes the data model in your application.
+The state must always be an object.
+In this example it consists of a single property, `count`, which is initialized to 0.

 ```jsx
 state: {